newrelic/newrelic-unix-monitor/README.md

 #### Release Notes

+Date: 09-May-2023
+Version: 1.0.2

+The release 1.0.2 is a minor release with updated libray for httpclient.
+This update addresses the CVE-2020-13956.

 Date: 13-Jan-2023
 Version: 1.0.1

 The release 1.0.1 is a major release with multiple fixes and enhancements for Solaris 11.x platform, and this release has been certified on Oracle Solaris 11.4.
 Please refer the [user guide](https://github.com/newrelic/newrelic-unix-monitor/blob/master/docs/NewRelic_UnixMonitor_Readme.pdf) for further details.